 Cheapest car insurance companies for seniors in South Carolina

-Find the cheapest full coverage car insurance rates in South Carolina for drivers of different ages below.
+Here are the most affordable full coverage car insurance rates in South Carolina for drivers of different ages:

 - Cheapest for seniors at age 65: Auto-Owners, $118 per month.